cmaxw/devchat-eleventy/src/my-javascript-story/mjs-130-javan-makhmali.md

   Computer Science is an industry which welcomes self-taught developers and a lot of teaching material is available online.
 ---
 This week, My Javascript Story welcomes Javan Makhmali, Programmer at Basecamp from Ann Arbor, Michigan.
+Javan attended Community College to study Computer Science but then decided to work as a Freelancer developer.
+Javan and Charles debate whether having a 4-year college degree is better to become a developer and conclude that it depends on the person.
+Some people prefer a structured 4 year degree to feel ready for a full time jo and some people do better with bootcamps.
+Javan mentions he knows several people that switched careers after  completing an 8 week bootcamp and that the industry was really flexible to accomodate both options.

-Charles and Javan talk about Javan's journey as a developer and particularly his journey with Basecamp.
+Charles and Javan then continue talking about Javan's journey as a developer and particularly his journey with Basecamp.